Focused Funding Grant

 Application Conditions

-· Projects must be pre-approved by the respective school division, providing a letter of support.
+· Projects must be pre-approved by the respective school division.

 · Must be a Public School located in Manitoba.
-An application may only include one eligible school (one application per school).
+An application may only include one eligible school (i.e. one application per school).

 *A public school is defined as a school within a school division that is governed by a publicly elected school board.